Usman-Waqar/project/README.md

 2) Do countries involved in longer conflicts show increases in military budgets compared to those experiencing short-term conflicts?

-3) Are there regional differences in military spending trends related to geopolitical tensions (e.g., Middle East vs. Europe vs. Asia)?

-4) Can historical data on military spending and conflicts be used to predict future military expenditure trends?
+3) Can historical data on military spending and conflicts be used to predict future military expenditure trends?

 ---